puizinam/go-rustdesk-server/README.md

 # go-rustdesk-server
 A rendezvous/relay server for the open-source remote desktop software RustDesk (https://github.com/rustdesk/rustdesk), written in Go.

-Only the necessary functionality to connect clients is implemented, there are no extra features such as those offered by the official RustDesk server (https://github.com/rustdesk/rustdesk-server).
+Only the necessary functionality to connect clients is implemented.
+There are no extra features such as those offered by the official RustDesk server (https://github.com/rustdesk/rustdesk-server).

-Only RustDesk 1.3.8 Windows clients were used to test the server, with the server running on Ubuntu.

 ## Testing the server
 If you want to test the server yourself, you can follow the steps below: